 Buy, Lease, or Rent?

 Flexibility is a word I have used quite often throughout this blog.
 Docutec’s approach to finance options for your new business printer is also very flexible.
 You can buy the device outright – we’ll be happy with that!
-However, we also provide the service of a lease printer for small business.
+However, we also provide Canon printer lease for small business.
 Leasing and renting options are very customer focused and free up your finances for other business-critical requirements.
 You get the best Managed Print Service without a massive capital outlay.

 Increasingly, document scanners are featuring on people’s must-have lists.
 With greater emphasis on remote working and working from home, especially in recent times, people are looking for greater flexibility from their office printer.

 If you have further questions on the best printer for your business, we would be delighted to answer them.
-Just email us on firstname.lastname@example.org or call us on 0818 337 012.
+Just email us on email@example.com, fill in our Contact Form or call us on 0818 337 012.